 In Manitoba, as in all provinces of Canada, there are legislated regulatory bodies responsible for establishing the entry requirements for the occupations under their mandate, for recognizing education, training, and experience, and for issuing licences required to work.

-For example, to work as a nurse, your education and experience must first be evaluated by one of the professional regulatory bodies in Manitoba before you are licensed (registered) to work as a registered nurse (RN), licensed practical nurse (LPN), or registered psychiatric nurse (RPN).
+For example, to work as a nurse, your education and experience must first be evaluated by one of the professional nursing regulatory bodies in Manitoba before you are licensed (registered) to work as a registered nurse (RN), licensed practical nurse (LPN), or registered psychiatric nurse (RPN).

 The qualification recognition (QR) process varies for each profession and trade.
 While some steps in the QR process can be completed outside of Manitoba/Canada, the process is typically completed in Canada.
 When you apply to a regulatory body, you will be required to meet certain criteria.
 Examples include:

-- perform a supervised internship/work experience/clinical
+- performing a supervised internship/work experience or clinical placement; and

 - Review information on financial supports to learn about the types of financial supports which may be available to you as you pursue your profession, trade, or related occupation in Manitoba.